-The number of PSUs earned will be determined based on a combination of the Company's two-year cumulative Revenue and two-year cumulative Net Income Per Share.
-The actual number of PSUs earned may decrease to 50% or increase to 150% of grant amounts based on actual performance.
 The variation in potential payout of the PSUs is consistent with the Company's policy of tying variable compensation to the Company's financial performance.
-In formulating the performance targets for the PSUs, the Committee balanced the consideration of the likelihood of achievement for these performance targets with the expected effectiveness of such targets in incentivizing our NEOs' performance.
-In addition, the Committee considered historical and budgeted Revenue and Net Income Per Share.
+In formulating the performance baseline for the PSUs, the Committee balanced the consideration of the likelihood of achievement for these performance targets with the expected effectiveness of such targets in incentivizing our named executive officers' performance.
+In addition, the Committee considered historical and budgeted Revenue, Net Income Per Share and ROIC.
 We believe that performance resulting in payout at target is challenging but reasonably likely to be achieved if the Company's performance is consistent with our business plan and that achievement of the maximum performance levels would require extraordinary efforts and results.
-Following completion of the two-year performance period, the Company will disclose the cumulative Revenue and Net Income Per Share performance necessary for the NEOs to earn 100% of the grant amounts.
-The earned PSUs will time-vest 50% on the final day of the performance period and 50% one year later.
-The following table sets forth the matrix that will be used to adjust the PSUs following the end of the performance period.
+Following completion of the two-year performance period, the Company will disclose the cumulative Revenue and Net Income Per Share, and two-year ROIC necessary for the named executive officers to earn 100% of the grant amounts.
+The adjusted PSUs will also be subject to service conditions and will time-vest 50% on the final day of the performance period and 50% one year later.

+The following table sets forth the matrix that will be used to determine the initial number of PSUs following the end of the performance period.